What is hypoglycemia?

 Hypoglycemia refers to a condition of low glucose (blood sugar) level in your body.
-When your blood sugar level falls below 70 mg/dl, it requires an immediate attention as hypoglycemia can be fatal if left untreated.
+When your blood sugar level falls below 70 mg/dl, it requires immediate attention as it can be fatal if left untreated.
 Hypoglycemia is most often caused by the medications used to treat diabetes, however, there are other disorders or medications that can lower your blood sugar level.

 Symptoms of hypoglycemia

-Nervous, anxious, irritable
+- Nervous, anxious, irritable

-Sweating, chills, clamminess
+- Sweating, chills, clamminess

-Weakness, lightheadedness, dizziness
+- Weakness, lightheadedness, dizziness

-Blurred or tunnel vision
+- Blurred or tunnel vision

-Lack of coordination
+- Lack of coordination

 Medications / disorders that can cause hypoglycemia